sampy-project/docu_sampy/advanced_guide/03_graphs.md

   <img src="./assets/adjacency_matrix.png" width="50%" />
 </p>

 Even if adjacency matrices are extremely useful in mathematics and informatics, they often are a quite inneficient way to encode graphs as is.
-Indeed, in most practical cases
+Indeed, in most practical cases those matrices are mostly filled with zeros.
+In most cases, adjacency matrices are encoded using "sparce matrices", but in our case we can do something more straightforward.